 of 'Molecular pathogenesis of exocrine pancreatic cancer'

-Screening for pancreatic cancer in high-risk individuals: a call for endoscopic ultrasound.
+Screening for early pancreatic neoplasia in high-risk individuals: a prospective controlled study.

 Canto MI, Goggins M, Hruban RH, Petersen GM, Giardiello FM, Yeo C, Fishman EK, Brune K, Axilbund J, Griffin C, Ali S, Richman J, Jagannath S, Kantsevoy SV, Kalloo AN

 BACKGROUND& AIMS: Individuals with a strong family history of pancreatic cancer and persons with Peutz-Jeghers syndrome (PJS) have an increased risk for pancreatic cancer.
 This study screened for early pancreatic neoplasia and compared the pancreatic abnormalities in high-risk individuals and control subjects.

 METHODS: High-risk individuals with PJS or a strong family history of pancreatic cancer were prospectively evaluated with baseline and 12-month computed tomography (CT) scan and endoscopic ultrasonography (EUS).
 If EUS was abnormal, EUS-fine-needle aspiration and endoscopic retrograde cholangiopancreatography (ERCP) were performed.
 Surgery was offered to patients with potentially neoplastic lesions.
 Radiologic findings and pathologic diagnoses were compared.
 Patients undergoing EUS and/or ERCP for benign non-pancreatic indications were concurrently enrolled as control subjects.